§ Terminology Governance Guide

 § How to write definitions in your terminology

-3. Define the scope or mental model together
+- Define the scope or mental model together

-Needless to say, this process is important for mutual understanding.
+This process is essential for mutual understanding.

 § How to write criteria

-1. Criteria must make sense for all roles involved in the community
+- Criteria must make sense for all roles involved in the community

-a shorthand in capitals for a term.
+- a shorthand in capitals for a term.
 It may contain special characters.
 It may not contain spaces.

-Criterium for not being an abbreviation: If the word is not in uppercase, in our context the word is more likely to be an alias for the term.
+Criterium for not being an abbreviation: If the word is not in uppercase, in our context, the word is more likely to be an alias for the term.

-E.g. X.509 could be an abbreviation, and ‘EU ID’ is not an abbreviation
+E.g., X.509 could be an abbreviation, and ‘EU ID’ is not an abbreviation

 § Towards automatic processing in github actions

-Currently we allow for four types of source management tools of terminologies in ToIP context.
+Currently, we allow for four types of source management tools of terminologies in the ToIP context.
 Check them out here: | TBW Link to the chapter |.

 Here are a few practical rules from the originator ToIP to get these wiki terms through their equivalent github actions script, please:

-3. start with ## Definition header; example
+- start with ## Definition header; example

-4. start with uppercase abbreviations with only the “## See” header; example
+- start with uppercase abbreviations with only the “## See” header; example

 Have fun CRU-ing!